 The limitation on post-secondary educational expenses orders is recommended for most cases, but it is not mandatory.
 The Task Force does not intend the limitation to apply to children already enrolled in post-secondary education before the effective date of these guidelines or to parents who are financially able to pay educational expenses using assets or other resources.

 Although not completely clear, the Task Force comments suggest that parents whose Separation Agreements assign college costs greater than the UMass cap to one or both parties would remain bound by their agreement.
 It is fair to surmise, however, that many parents will attempt to modify their college obligations based on the language in the new Guidelines.
 Finally, it will be interesting to see whether children seeking to attend elite private schools will be able to secure sufficient financial aid if their parents’ contribution is limited to the cost of UMass.
 Many top private schools cost more than twice UMass Amherst, and it is likely that children will not be able to borrow sufficient funds in their names alone to cover the difference in cost.

-For a more detailed review of this subject, check out Attorney Levy’s full-length blog on the new UMass Cap under the 2017 Child Support Guidelines.
+For a more in-depth analysis, check out Attorney Levy’s full-length blog on the new UMass Cap for College Expenses under the 2017 Child Support Guidelines.

 Easily the most controversial and problematic section of the 2013 Child Support Guidelines was the provision that provided that parents who have between 33% and 50% of parenting time with reduced child support – i.e. a child support order that fell between “full” child support and the amount of child support due if the parents shared 50/50 custody.
 Section II(D) of the new Guidelines removes this provision.
 The Task Force comments describe the impact of the ill-fated 2013 provision: